Chandika Sthan: The Chandika Sthan Temple as a Shakti Peeth

 The Chandika Sthan Temple is believed to be a Shakti Peetha, the divine shrine of Shaktism.
 The mythology of Daksha Yaga and Sati's self-immolation and Shiva carrying the corpse of Sati Devi is the story of origin behind the Shakti Peetha shrines.
 It is believed that Sati Devi's left eye has fallen here.

 King Karna

-Another legend connected with Chandika Sthan is regarding King Karna of the ancient Indian kingdom of Anga, who used to worship goddess Chandi Mata every day and in turn, the Goddess gave him 114 pounds (equivalent to 50 kilograms) of gold for distribution among the needy and downtrodden at Karanchaura, now a local name for the vicinity.
+Another legend connected with Chandika Sthan is regarding King Karna of the ancient Indian kingdom of Anga, who used to worship Goddess Chandi Mata every day and in turn, the Goddess gave him 114 pounds (equivalent to 50 kilograms) of gold for distribution among the needy and downtrodden at Karanchaura, now a local name for the vicinity.

 Location

-Chandika Sthan is approximately a 1 km distance from ITC Ltd, Basudeopur, Munger.
-The nearest railway station is Munger Junction, and the nearest airport is Patna Airport.
+Chandika Sthan is approximately a 1 km distance from ITC Ltd, Basudevpur, Munger.
+The nearest railway station is Munger Junction, and the nearest airport is Deoghar Airport preceding Patna Airport.
+On the Northeast corner of Munger, Chandika Sthan is just two kilometers away from the Munger Town.